exercism/v3/languages/csharp/exercises/concept/interfaces/.docs/hints.md

 ## General

 - [Interface][interface]: what an interface is and how to implement it.
-- [Explicit interface implementation][explicit-interface-implementation]: when and how to use explicit interface implementations.

 ## 1. Enable cars to be driven on the same test track